IntraGrain makes agriculture smarter with IoT

 IntraGrain turned to SaskTel, a leading telecommunications provider based in Regina, Saskatchewan, for a partner who could help them turn their vision into a viable solution that would not just help the region’s farmers, but those around the world.

-IntraGrain selected SaskTel for their M2M Management Centre platform and ability to connect their BIN-SENSE® solution globally.
-Powered by Ericsson’s IoT platform, SaskTel’s M2M provides and helps manage a critical component - connectivity.
+IntraGrain selected SaskTel for their IoT Management Centre platform and ability to connect their BIN-SENSE® solution globally.
+Powered by Ericsson’s IoT platform, SaskTel’s IoT provides and helps manage a critical component - connectivity.